 NATIONAL NUT DAY

-National Nut Day is observed annually on October 22.
-This day is NOT about the neighbor that lives down the street or the crazy co-worker, it is a food holiday that celebrates a healthy and nutritious snack.
+National Nut Day is observed annually on October 22nd.
+This day is NOT about the neighbor that lives down the street or the co-worker who sings with their headphones on.
+It is a food holiday celebrating a healthy and nutritious snack.

-Several studies have shown that those who consume nuts on a regular basis are less likely to suffer from coronary heart disease (CHD).
+Several studies have shown that those who consume nuts regularly are less likely to suffer from coronary heart disease (CHD).
 It was in 1993 that nuts were first linked to protection against CHD.
-Since that time, many clinical trials have found that consumption of various nuts, such as almonds and walnuts, can lower serum LDL cholesterol concentrations.
+Since that time, many clinical trials have found that the consumption of various nuts, such as almonds and walnuts, can lower serum LDL cholesterol concentrations.

 One study has shown that people who ate nuts lived two to three years longer than those who did not.
 Those who were consuming nuts may have been eating less junk food leading to a longer lifespan.